 7 Ways to Keep Up Your Exercise Routine in the Heat

-Cardiovascular exercise is so important to our health.
-A doctor will always recommend at least 150 minutes of exercise a week, if you are physically able.
-One of the best ways to get our heart rate up is to run, jog or walk.
-However, in the summer, these activities can be very uncomfortable and sometimes dangerous.
+Cardiovascular exercise is so important for our health.
+It's recommended that the average person gets at least 150 minutes of exercise a week.
+One of the best ways to get our heart rate up is to run, walk, or play your favorite sport.
+However, in the summer, these activities can be very uncomfortable – and sometimes dangerous in the heat.

 If you are exposed to high temperatures and humidity for too long, your cooling systems such as your skin, blood vessels and perspiration output may begin to fail.
 Exercising in the extreme heat can lead to dehydration, heat exhaustion or even heat stroke.
 It is important to immediately stop exercising and cool down at the first sign of any of these symptoms:

 - Vomiting or nausea

 How do we keep up our exercise regimen while staying safe in the summer heat?
 Here are tips to keep you exercising safely through the summer season.

 Avoid the midday sun.
 Always try to exercise in the morning or the early evening when temperatures are a bit cooler, humidity is lower and the sun is not directly overhead.

 Wear sunscreen.
 Sunburn will decrease the body’s ability to cool itself.

 Dress for the temperature.
 Loose fitting and lightweight clothing helps sweat to evaporate, which helps your body stay cooler.
 Light colored clothing will not absorb as much heat as dark colored clothing.

 Drink plenty of fluids.
 Begin hydrating before you exercise and continue throughout your routine.
 When you become thirsty, your body is already dehydrated.

 Know your limits.
 Trying to top personal bests may not be the best idea when exercising in extreme heat.
 Do enough to maintain your level of fitness so you can set new records when the temperatures are cooler.